For questions regarding the supervision of bachelor and master theses in developmental psychology, please contact:

 In 2017, she started to work as a postdoctoral researcher at Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, under the supervision of Prof. Dr. Stefanie Hoehl to investigate the dynamics of social learning using several brain-to-brain synchronization methods such as dual EEG and fNIRS (i.e. hyperscanning).

-In 2019, Ezgi started her position at the University of Potsdam funded through a “Temporary Positions for Principal Investigators” grant awarded to her within the DFG Priority Programme “The Active Self” with which she investigates emerging sense of self in infancy.
+In 2019, Ezgi started her position at the University of Potsdam funded through a “Temporary Positions for Principal Investigators” phase-1 grant awarded to her within the DFG Priority Programme “The Active Self” with which she investigated emerging sense of self in infancy.
+In 2020, Ezgi received a grant from the University of Potsdam Faculty of Cognitive Sciences for a project to investigate how early mother-infant interpersonal synchrony shapes language development.
+Ezgi further collaborated in grants from Austrian Science Foundation (FWF) to examine the link between early interoception and social-emotional development.

 Kayhan, E., Heil, L., Kwisthout, J., van Rooij, I., Hunnius, S., & Bekkering, H. (2019).
 Young children integrate current observations, priors and agent information to predict others' actions.
 PLOS ONE 14(5): e0200976. https://doi.org/10.1371/journal.pone.0200976.